darrecoder/darrecoder/README.md

 - 👋 Hi, I’m @darrecoder
 - 👀 I’m interested in projects and challenges
-- 🌱 I’m currently learning full stack developer
+- 🌱 I’m currently working on web development
 - 💞️ I’m looking to collaborate on individuals
 - 📫 How to reach me ...

-I'm sorry if I don't know it quite confused.
-But, Make sure I'm great.
+Updated as of March 5, 2023.

 <!---
 darrecoder/darrecoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.